 2) “If I’m Going To Embarrass Myself What Do I Get In Return?”

 First of all after the second or third video the embarrassment factor goes out the window and you’ll find yourself more interested in tightening up the message and creating great content.

 Let’s talk about search engine marketing for a second.
 YouTube is owned by Google and has adopted the same mission of bringing up the most relevant result for a given search.
 How they do that varies a bit from Google’s algorithm.
 Ranking on YouTube is actually easier than Google particularly for the long tail phrases.
 Getting views, and keeping the viewer engaged through the entire video will not only boost your YouTube ranking but is also a backdoor to Google who routinely includes the best video results for a search.

 Obviously there are tremendous branding opportunities here but it can also drive traffic.
 Just remember to be a good citizen.
 Respond to comments in a timely fashion, join other relevant channels and participate.

 YouTube makes it simple to share and embed any videos uploaded to their website.
 Don’t be surprised when your video winds up on other websites and Facebook pages.
 Forums are famous for sharing links to videos that are relevant to a thread.
 Will you have the next big viral video…maybe not but you’re only concerned about “going viral” in your niche and that is a possibility.

-Small businesses really can’t afford to ignore the marketing value of video and should make the effort to create a YouTube marketing strategy.
+Small businesses really can’t afford to ignore the marketing value of video and should make the effort to create a YouTube marketing strategy or consider collaborating with reputable Youtube marketing experts for success.
 Considering the popularity of YouTube, it’s the exact place to get your business started by setting up a YouTube Channel.
 Once you have your company YouTube Channel you can start optimizing and uploading your videos to create the greatest reach online.